mozilla-services/kinto-integration-tests/README.md

 #### Running The Tests

-To run the tests wihtout reporting results to TestRail, use the following command:
+To run the tests without reporting results to TestRail, use the following command:

 _py.test -v --env=ENVIRONMENT config-check-test/_